How To Get Rid of Gnats in Plants Using Dish Soap

 Soaking the entire plant, pot included, in water will cause the gnats infesting it to drown.
 Now, you can use only water for this because it will work to get the adult gnats off your plant’s foliage.

-However, water with dish soap has the additional benefit of killing off gnats in the soil.
 Completely submerging your pot in soapy water for 5-10 minutes should be enough to saturate the soil and wet the leaves.

 You should not submerge your plant in water if it’s in a container with no drainage hole.
 Doing so will almost certainly lead to overwatering, which can be devastating.